microsoft/playwright/docs/src/locators.md

 <img alt="playwright logo" src="/playwright-logo.png" />
 ```

-You can fill the input after locating it by the label text:
+You can click on the image after locating it by the text alternative:

 ```js
 await page.getByAltText('playwright logo').click();